Contact PHA :

 Clinical symptoms

 The average incubation period is 12 to 48 hours.
 Onset symptoms can be gradual or abrupt, including nausea, sudden onset of (often projectile) vomiting, abdominal cramps, and diarrhoea.
 In addition, it may be accompanied by low-grade temperatures.
 The disease is self-limiting, and most patients recover within 1-3 days.
-In rare cases in those with severe infections who cannot maintain hydration, IV fluid replacement may require hospitalization to prevent dehydration.
+In rare cases, such as those with severe infections who cannot maintain hydration, IV fluid replacement may require hospitalization to prevent dehydration.
 No vaccine or antiviral agent is available.

 After infection, immunity to norovirus is short-lived, and reinfection can occur if exposed to different strains due to a lack of cross-strain immunity.
 Therefore, it is possible to have multiple norovirus infections in a short period (~ 4-6 months)..